RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 Can you add more colours to the palette?
 Choose the colours that you want to create pixel art with.

-The create some cool pixel art.
+Then create some cool pixel art.

 Hint: The bright green colour is called `chartreuse`.

 ![screenshot](images/pixel-art-final.png)

-Ask a volunteer if you can use the Windows Snipping Tool or an alternative to create copies of your pixel art.
+Ask a volunteer if you can use the Windows Snipping Tool or an alternative to save a copy of your pixel art as an image.

 ## Save Your Project {.save}